 - Donations to individuals remain unamended. - Donations to Community Groups is proposed to be considered in the Community Groups Fund category. - Community Groups Fund also incorporates the Community Event Sponsorship category. - Limitations on funding for Community Groups has been raised to a maximum \$5,000 per group per year, with recurrent event grants raised to a maximum \$3,000.
-Eligible activities for funding includes: events, pilot projects, workshops, activities, brochures/pamphlets, artwork and publicity. - Costs of incorporation can be sought to a maximum \$1,000. - Details of the Old Perth Road Markets Equipment and Minor Capital Works Projects Fund has been added - proposing grants of up to \$3,000 can be made for equipment purchases and up to \$15,000 for approved minor capital works projects in public accessible sites. - Groups seeking to access funds for equipment and minor capital works projects need to demonstrate financial or inkind contributions. - It is proposed that funding is open throughout the year and there are no specific "rounds".
+Eligible activities for funding includes: events, pilot projects, workshops, activities, brochures/pamphlets, artwork and publicity. - Costs of incorporation can be sought to a maximum \$1,000. - Details of the Old Perth Road Markets Equipment and Minor Capital Works Projects Fund has been added - proposing grants of up to \$3,000 can be made for equipment purchases and up to \$15,000 for approved minor capital works projects in public accessible sites. - Groups seeking to access funds for equipment and minor capital works projects need to demonstrate financial or inkind contributions. - As a condition of approval, the recipient is required to enter into an agreement with the Town on the appropriate expenditure of the funds, conditions attached to the funding imposed by the Town including the activity be single-use plastic free, and to provide an evaluation in a timely fashion. - It is proposed that funding is open throughout the year and there are no specific "rounds".
 However, applications will be treated on a first in basis.
-This means in the case of the Community Groups Fund no further grants will be available in that financial year, and in the case of the Old Perth Road Markets Community Funds no further grants will be available until the fund has been replenished from the stallholder fees revenue. - There is delegated authority to the CEO to approve donations to individuals to a maximum \$200 and funding to Community Groups to a maximum \$500 is retained.
+This means in the case of the Community Groups Fund no further grants will be available in that financial year, and in the case of the Old Perth Road Markets Community Funds no further grants will be available until the fund has been replenished from the stallholder fees revenue.

+- There is delegated authority to the CEO to approve donations to individuals to a maximum \$200 and funding to Community Groups to a maximum \$500 is retained.
 Council will be informed of all instances where the delegation has been exercised.
 All other applications will be referred to Council for determination. - The Community Groups Fund applications will be referred for recommendation to Council by the People Services Committee and the Old Perth Road Markets Community Funds to the Markets Group.